31 Must-Have Mock Cherry Trees You’ll Love

 The cherry, literally, on top here is the idea that not all cherries are edible.
-Believe it or not, only a few cherry trees are not ornamental cherry trees.
+Believe it or not, only a few cherry trees are not ornamental.

-And this is in spite of the fact that the cherry is one of the ‘pit’ fruits.
-Other trees producing fruits with pits include the Plum tree, Apple tree and Peach tree.
+And this is even though the cherry is one of the ‘pit’ fruits.
+Other trees producing fruits with pits include the Plum tree, Apple tree, and Peachtree.

 The mock cherry tree, or artificial tree, as it’s also referred to adds beauty to the landscape.
 Moreover, these trees are also an inherent part of Japanese culture.

-Find that hard to believe?
-Maybe you’ve never seen a cherry tree in full bloom, outlined against the sky in all its delicate, majestic beauty.
+Is that hard to believe?
+Maybe you’ve never seen a cherry tree in full bloom, outlined against the sky in all its delicate, majestic beauty!

 If you’re planning on utilizing your garden soil to grow cherry trees, you should certainly read on further.
-This article is about beautifying your garden area, and will list a number of trees from the cherry family.
+This article is about beautifying your garden area and will list a variety of trees from the cherry family.

 These subspecies of the cherry family are grown more for their looks and their role in beautifying your garden.
 They are, predictably, known as ornamental cherry trees.